vtneil/cugs-v1/README.md

 3. `lib_gis.py` includes self-explainatory `Coordinate` dataclass and `Gis` class for calculating most GIS values, e.g., Arc Angle, Arc Length, Line of Sight.

-4. `lib_matplotlibchart.py` is for interfacing MATPLOTLIB with PyQt GUI.
+4. `lib_qchart.py` is for interfacing and plotting QChart in QGraphicsView object.

-5. `lib_pyqtchart.py` is for interfacing PYQTGRAPH with PyQt GUI.

-6. `lib_parse_data.py` is for parsing data as specified in `data_format.txt`.
+5. `lib_parse_data.py` is for parsing data as specified in `data_format.txt`.
 It includes basic functionality of converting raw delimited string to ordered dictionary of data with its according key, and reducing data `list` set to improve performance when plotting charts.

-7. `lib_mqtt.py` is for usages with MQTT subscribing and publishing topics.
+6. `lib_mqtt.py` is for usages with MQTT subscribing and publishing topics.

-8. `lib_serial_tools` is for creating a serial manager object and a serial device logger object.
+7. `lib_serial_tools` is for creating a serial manager object and a serial device logger object.

-9. `lib_threading` initializes `QThread` object for working with passed `class`.
+8. `lib_threading` initializes `QThread` object for working with passed `class`.
 Signal functionality is also implemented.

-10. `lib_time` create a current-time and delta-time objects.
+9. `lib_time` create a current-time and delta-time objects.

 ---